crowja/acca/README.md

 | Raining |     0    |     9    |
 | Sunny   |     5    |     3    |

+The file [rainy.txt](ex/rainy.txt) provides this data and demonstrates Acca input.
+Lines beginning with # are treated as comments.

 The lawn will be wet if it's raining, but it could be wet for other reasons such as sprinklers, nighttime rain.
 Acca will attempt to discover the relationship Raining => Lawn wet.
-The file [rainy.txt](ex/rainy.txt) provides an example of Acca input.
 Acca will produce the output

      Tokenset x count 3, tokenset y count 2
      1.000000 1.000000 [9.000000 17.000000] x:is_raining => y:lawn_is_wet